mkimuci/ioling/pages/pages-root-folder/index.md

 header:
   image_fullwidth: head.png
 widget3:
-  title: "Bansko 2023"
+  title: "Brasília 2024"
   url: '/upcoming/'
-  image: bg2023.jpg
+  image: brasilia2024.jpg
-  text: '<b>Bansko (Bulgaria)</b> has been chosen as the host of the 20th International Linguistics Olympiad on July 21 - 29, 2023.
-You can find more information <a href="https://iol2023.linguistics.bg/">here</a>.'
+  text: '<b>Brasília (Brazil)</b> has been chosen as the host of the 21st International Linguistics Olympiad on July 2024.
+You can find more information <a href="/upcoming">here</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #